collabnix/dockerlabs/intermediate/docker-multistage-build/multiStageBuild.md

-# Leveraging Docker Multi-Stage Builds Feature to optimize Dockerfiles/Images
+# Leveraging Docker Multi-Stage Build Feature to optimize Dockerfiles/Images

 Multi-stage build is a new feature requiring **Docker 17.05** or higher on the daemon and client.
 It's useful in building complex/multi step image while keeping them easy to read and maintain.